basho/basho_docs/source/languages/en/riakts/developing/ruby.md

 The `issue!` method issues the query to Riak and populates the `results` accessor with the results.

 ###Writing

 Data can be submitted to Riak TS with the `Riak::TimeSeries::Submission` class.
-Measurements are expected as an `Array`, which represents a collection containing one or more `Array` instances representing rows, that contains scalar values for cells.
+Measurements are expected as an `Array` which represents a collection containing one or more `Array` instances representing rows that contain scalar values for cells.

 ```ruby
 submission = Riak::TimeSeries::Submission.new client, 'GeoCheckins'